Uberi/Arduino-HardwareBLESerial/README.md

 An Arduino library for Nordic Semiconductors' proprietary [UART/Serial Port Emulation over BLE](https://infocenter.nordicsemi.com/topic/com.nordic.infocenter.sdk5.v14.0.0/ble_sdk_app_nus_eval.html) protocol, using [ArduinoBLE](https://www.arduino.cc/en/Reference/ArduinoBLE).

+Features:

+* **Byte-oriented I/O**: `BLESerial::available`, `BLESerial::peek`, `BLESerial::read`, `BLESerial::write`.
+* **Line-oriented I/O**: `BLESerial::availableLines`, `BLESerial::peekLine`, `BLESerial::readLine`.
+* **Flexible printing**: `BLESerial::print`, `BLESerial::println` (supports `char *`, `char`, `int64_t`, `uint64_t`, `double`).

 Since the BLE standard doesn't include a standard for UART, there are multiple proprietary standards available.
 Nordic's protocol seems to be the most popular and seems to have the best software support.
 This library exposes a `Serial`-like interface, but without any of the blocking calls (e.g., `Serial.readBytesUntil`), and supports additional line-oriented features such as `peekLine` and `readLine`.

-Features:

-* Byte-oriented I/O: `BLESerial::available`, `BLESerial::peek`, `BLESerial::read`, `BLESerial::write`.
-* Line-oriented I/O: `BLESerial::availableLines`, `BLESerial::peekLine`, `BLESerial::readLine`.
-* Flexible printing: `BLESerial::print`, `BLESerial::println` (supports `char *`, `char`, `int64_t`, `uint64_t`, `double`).
+Generally speaking, BLE is not designed for UART-style communication, and this will consume more power than a design centered around individual BLE characteristics.
+However, you may find BLE UART useful for:

+* **Wireless logging**: Need to test your robot in the field, but cables getting in the way?
+View logs and diagnostics in realtime via apps such as Bluefruit LE!
+Just replace your existing `Serial.println` with `bleSerial.println` and you're 90% done.
+* **Command-line interfaces**: BLESerial works great with [CommandParser](https://github.com/Uberi/Arduino-CommandParser), a commandline parser by yours truly.
+Check out **Using CommandParser to make a BLE commandline-like interface** in the examples section!
+* **Transferring binary/text data**: BLESerial papers over packet size limits and makes it easy to send large amounts of binary/text data back and forth between devices.

-This library requires ArduinoBLE, and should work on all boards that ArduinoBLE works on, such as the Arduino Nano 33 BLE, Arduino Nano 33 IoT, or Arduino MKR WiFi 1010.
-Most of the testing was done on an Arduino Nano 33 BLE.
+This library requires ArduinoBLE, and should work on all boards that ArduinoBLE works on, such as the **Arduino Nano 33 BLE**, **Arduino Nano 33 IoT**, or **Arduino MKR WiFi 1010**.
+Most of my testing was done on an Arduino Nano 33 BLE.

 Quickstart
 ----------

-Example Arduino sketch:
+**NOTE:** BLESerial is not yet in the Arduino Library Manager - I'm currently working on getting it included.
+For now, install via ZIP file!

+Search for "BLESerial" in the Arduino Library Manager, and install it.
+Now you can try a quick example sketch:

 ```cpp
 #include <BLESerial.h>